Elderly Parole Hearings

 Sacramento, CA 95812-4036

-Victims who would like to request notice and an opportunity to attend an inmate’s elderly parole hearing or who would like to request notice of an inmate’s release must register with CDCR’s Office of Victim and Survivor Rights and Services.
-For further information, or to inquire about court ordered restitution, please visit CDCR’s Office of Victim and Survivor Rights and Services website or call toll-free 1-877-256-6877.
+Victims who would like to request notice and an opportunity to attend a person’s elderly parole hearing or who would like to request notice of a person’s release must register with CDCR’s Office of Victim & Survivor Rights & Services.
+For further information, or to inquire about court ordered restitution, please visit CDCR’s Office of Victim & Survivor Rights & Services website or call toll-free 1-877-256-6877.